matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

 - You’re provisioning a VPS on **Hetzner**.
 Other providers may have different defaults.

+- You're not changing the default port for SSH, which is 22.

 - On **Windows**, you're using **MobaXTerm** for SSH and its convenient SFTP file browser.

 - On **Linux/macOS**, you already have a recent OpenSSH client installed.